How Wrappr was Born

 So some months went by and as our little girl grew and our arms became free again we began to reorganize our home.
 Our girl had already grown out of her entire wardrobe and as I was moving things around the house, into storage or out the door to be donated, the furoshiki fabric wraps that my brother had picked up in Japan were still there.
 They were still intact, they had no wrinkles or creases, and they still had the gorgeous Japanese artwork and designs.

-Our missions are to eliminate the waste created by gifting and to support real artists
+These two problems - and solutions - were the inspiration for a new brand of gift wrap called Wrappr.
+Our missions are to eliminate the waste created by gifting and to support real artists.

 We plan to do this by providing a no-waste alternative decorated with original artwork by independent artists.
 The artwork is chosen based on its versatility for multiple occasions and celebrations and the artists get a cut of every sale of their own prints.
 We hope that Wrappr is part of your gift that continues to be passed on and reused.